omegaml/omegaml/README.rst

 In addition omega|ml provides an easy-to-use extensions API to support any kind of models, compute cluster, database and data source.

-*Enterprise Edition*
+*Commercial Edition & Support*

 https://omegaml.io

-omega|ml Enterprise Edition provides security on every level and is ready made for Kubernetes deployment.
+omega|ml Commercial Edition provides security on every level and is ready made for Kubernetes deployment.
 It is licensed separately for on-premise, private or hybrid cloud.
 Sign up at https://omegaml.io